verticalgmbh/components/README.md

 ```
 ### 2. Import theme

-Import the theme file by including the followng line in your `styles.css`:
+Import the theme file by including the followng line in your `styles.scss`:

 ```css
 @import '~@verticalgmbh/components/assets/themes/vertical-light-theme.scss';